kursatufukcoskun/7700HQ-Hackintosh-Macos-Opencore/README.md

-# Dell 7577 Hackintosh Macos Opencore
+# 7700HQ Hackintosh Macos Opencore
-Dell 7577 Hackintosh Macos Opencore (Big Sur)
+7700HQ Hackintosh Macos Opencore (Monterey)

 * Everything is working except Airdrop.
+* We are using this config with Dell 7577, without any problems.